US rabbi reviving Jewish roots in her family's Italian town

 On a small wooden table near the synagogue’s entrance sits a yellowed family portrait.
 In the photograph, is the rabbi’s father, Antonio Abramo Aiello, as a child.
 Born in Serrastretta, he was studying for his bar mitzvah, the rabbi said, but before that religious coming-of-age ritual could take place, the young Aiello left with his family for the United States in 1923.

 Before studying to become a rabbi, Aiello taught special needs children for many years, creating a puppet show to help teach kids about tolerance.
-Ordained at the Rabbinical Seminary International in New York, she served at a synagogue in Florida for a few years before moving to Italy, where she first worked as a rabbi in Milan from 2004-2005.
+After being ordained, she served at a synagogue in Florida for a few years before moving to Italy, where she first worked as a rabbi in Milan from 2004-2005.
 Then she realized her passion in serving as a rabbi in her late father’s native town.

 When visitors arrive from abroad for ceremonies at her synagogue, Rabbi Aiello, who is 74, shows them the house in what had been the Jewish quarter in the nearby city of Lamezia Terme, where her father had been learning about his Jewish faith.